Causes of eczema

 Children with eczema have very itchy, scaly, red patches of skin, usually on their cheeks, in their elbow creases and behind their knees.
 It might also appear on children’s necks, bodies, hands and feet.
 Eczema locations change with time.
 For example, when children start to crawl you might see eczema coming up on the exposed skin of their lower legs.

 Eczema usually comes and goes.
-In between flare-ups, the skin might look thickened and dry (this is called ‘lichenification’).
-But in mild eczema the skin goes back to normal with no scarring.
+In between flare-ups, the skin might look thickened and dry (this is called lichenification).
+When eczema is properly treated, the skin usually goes back to normal with no scarring.

 Eczema usually starts in the first few months of life.
 At first, you might see it only on your child’s face and scalp, or in the nappy region.
 Most children tend to ‘grow out’ of eczema by adolescence, but some people have eczema throughout their adult lives.